Why not read our Retirement Reviews.

 The Schools prefer that you start on a Monday but they are flexible and you can start any day of the week.
 I decided to start on the Monday.
 I checked out of my Panajachel accommodation 2 days early (no refund) and headed for San Pedro Sunday lunchtime.

 The Lanchas leave from Panajachel to San Pedro about every 20-30 minutes.
 The Lancha goes directly to San Pedro with no stop-offs at the other villages around the lake.
-It took 30 minutes to get to San Pedro.

 ABOUT SAN PEDRO: